Social infrastructure: investing in society’s essentials

 Usually, a special-purpose vehicle (SPV) is set up to provide access for each infrastructure project.
 The SPV is ‘bankruptcy remote’ (legally and financially distinct) from its parent entity.
 Projects are funded by a mixture of long-term debt and equity capital.
 Debt providers favour the security offered by the long-term, stable and reliable revenue streams from such projects.

 Equity investors work with construction and facilities management partners on development and operational projects.
 The construction company and operator are responsible for the quality of the project and its daily running.
 For the equity investor, counterparty risk is therefore an important factor.
 Equity investors are responsible for any costs incurred by the client, should the infrastructure asset not be available for use.
-For taking on this risk, they typically earn a return of around 7% from operational projects.
+For taking on this risk, they typically earn a return from operational projects.

 We access the asset class through listed, closed-end investment companies which provide the equity capital for infrastructure projects.
 Such long-lived assets are well-suited to these ‘permanent capital’ vehicles.
 Trading on listed markets, these companies provide investors with access to a wide range of critical infrastructure projects.
 Locations range across the UK, Europe, North America and Australia.